retroplasma/flyover-reverse-engineering/README.md

 This is an attempt to reverse-engineer *Flyover* (= 3D satellite mode) from Apple Maps.
 Main goal is to document the results and to provide code that emerges.

 #### Status
 We can authenticate URLs and retrieve textured 3D models from given coordinates (latitude, longitude).
-Limitation: Inefficient lookup for regions with tall models such as skyscrapers, which is because not all metadata has been reverse-engineered yet; see [status board](https://github.com/retroplasma/flyover-reverse-engineering/projects/1) for details.
+Limitation: Slow lookup for regions with tall models such as skyscrapers, which is because not all metadata has been reverse-engineered yet; see [status board](https://github.com/retroplasma/flyover-reverse-engineering/projects/1) for details.

 #### Motivation
 Noticed differences between Google Earth and Apple Flyover during [previous project](https://github.com/retroplasma/earth-reverse-engineering).
 Extreme example: